Using FEC Remote Authenticator

 Custodian (owner of the mailbox) downloads a copy of FEC Remote Authenticator using the download link available on the Forensic Email Collector (FEC) user interface under the "Remote Authentication" menu.

-The custodian runs FEC Remote Authenticator and authenticates with Gmail using the same Gmail API workflow as FEC.
-FEC Remote Authenticator does not ask for the custodian's password; the password is provided directly to Gmail.
-If two-factor-authentication is enabled, the custodian can perform the two-factor-authentication via the Gmail web interface as usual.
+The custodian runs FEC Remote Authenticator and authenticates with Gmail, G Suite, or Office 365 using the same workflow as FEC.
+FEC Remote Authenticator does not ask for the custodian's password; the password is provided directly to Google or Microsoft.
+If two-factor-authentication is enabled, the custodian can perform the two-factor-authentication via the Gmail or Office 365 web interface as usual.

 Once authentication is complete, the following screen is displayed where the custodian can save an encrypted FEC Remote Authentication Token.